jgwill/coaiapy/narrative-map.md

 This session re-ran `make test-release` after credentials were configured, successfully publishing version 0.2.16 to TestPyPI.

 Glyph sequence for this phase: 🧠🌸🕊️🎸

+The new request introduces a helper script for installing the TestPyPI package in a conda environment.
+It ensures an environment named `testcoaiapy` exists, activates it and installs from TestPyPI for easier testing.